 - Call ORS and provide your Medicare number and coverage start dates over the phone.

-Do not enroll yourself or your eligible dependents in an individual Part D plan (or any plan outside of one offered by the retirement system).
+Do not enroll yourself, your spouse, or your eligible dependents in an individual Part D plan (or any plan outside of one offered by the retirement system).
 All prescription drug plans offered by the retirement system for Medicare members are Part D plans, including those offered by our HMO options.

 Consequences of disenrolling

-If you, your spouse, or enrolled dependent become disenrolled from Medicare for any reason, the insurance for that person will be canceled and a request for reenrollment may not take effect for six months.
-If you are cancelled from the coverage, your spouse and all your dependents' enrollment in that coverage will also be cancelled.
+If you, your spouse, or enrolled dependent become disenrolled from Medicare for any reason, the retiree insurance plan for that person will be canceled and a request for reenrollment may not take effect for six months.
+If your coverage is cancelled, your spouse and all your dependents' enrollment in that coverage will also be cancelled.
 You may be billed for the services Medicare would have covered back to the date of disenrollment.
-Note: If you have the Personal Healthcare Fund and are disenrolled from the plan at any time, you, your spouse, and your dependents will not be able to reenroll.
+Note: If you have the Personal Healthcare Fund and are disenrolled from the retiree insurance plan at any time, you, your spouse, and your dependents will not be able to reenroll.

 Effects of other coverage

-It is your responsibility to keep ORS informed of any changes that may affect your own, your spouse's, and your dependent's eligibility and/or coverage, so be sure to notify ORS when anyone on your insurance has coverage under another insurance plan.
-You can do this in miAccount or by sending in a completed Insurance Enrollment/Change Request (R0452C) form.
+It's your responsibility to keep ORS informed of any changes that may affect your own, your spouse's, and your dependent's eligibility and/or coverage, so be sure to notify ORS when anyone on your insurance has coverage under another insurance plan.
+You can do this in miAccount or by sending a completed Insurance Enrollment/Change Request (R0452C) form to ORS.
 Enrolling in another health or prescription drug plan may result in termination of your retiree coverage for you, your spouse, and enrolled dependents.
-If you aren't sure if you'll be affected, send a secure message to an ORS representative using Message Board.
+If you aren't sure if you'll be affected, send a secure message to an ORS representative using the miAccount Message Board.

-If you and your spouse are both Michigan public school retirees and enrolled with the same carrier, you will be covered together under one contract.
+If you and your spouse are both Michigan public school retirees and enrolled with the same carrier, you'll be covered together under one contract.

 Timely application and proofs

-If you have Medicare, we need your application and proofs more than one month prior to your retirement effective date.
+If you have Medicare, we need your enrollment request and proofs more than one month before your retirement effective date.
 If your last day of work is in June and you want your insurance coverage to start July 1, your retirement effective date, we need your required proofs before June 1.
-If we get the request and proofs after the first of the month, one month prior to your retirement, but before the end of the month, you will not be enrolled until a month later.
+If we get your enrollment request and proofs after the first of the month, one month before your retirement effective date, but before the end of the month, you will not be enrolled until a month later.

 Opting Out

-Before you are enrolled in the Medicare plans, your insurance carrier will send out an opt-out notice listing the full conditions for opting out.
+Before you're enrolled in the Medicare plans, your insurance carrier will send you an opt-out notice listing the full conditions for opting out.
 If you do not want our coverage, you can opt out by completing the form and mailing it to ORS.
-If you enroll in the Medicare plans but change your mind before your effective date, you can complete and submit an opt-out form to ORS.
-If you do opt out, you will be completely disenrolled from the retiree insurance plans.
+If you enroll in the Medicare plans but change your mind before your Medicare start date, you can complete and send an opt-out form to ORS.
+If you do opt out, you'll be completely disenrolled from the retiree insurance plans.

 Medicare After